-This work is an interdisciplinary study of heavy metal culture in Argentina between 1983 and 2002.
-The seven authors address the music’s rituals, circulations, cultural products, lyrics, and intertexts, thus allowing readers to rethink the place of national heavy metal within the Argentinean politics and economics, after the end of the dictatorship.
+This edited collection is an interdisciplinary study of heavy metal culture in Argentina between 1983 and 2002.
+Contributors address the music’s rituals, circulations, cultural products, lyrics and intertexts, allowing readers to rethink the place of national heavy metal within Argentinean politics and economics, after the end of the dictatorship.

 Preface to the Second Edition vii

 Group for Interdisciplinary Research on Argentinian Heavy Metal (GIIHMA)